dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Wisdom of All](#wisdom-of-all)

 Whether or not you believe the words of a religious text, there is value there.
-The bible does not *need* to be true to add value to your life or the lives of others.
+The Bible does not *need* to be true to add value to your life or the lives of others.
 Religions are established and retain prominence based on their ability to be valuable to people and society.
 And they can only do so when they embody certain truths which we all hold to be self-evident.

 If a religion differs so starkly with reality, it will not last.
 This is why state worship, the de facto religion of many regimes, does not